IBM/eval-assist/README.md

 ### 3. Set up a local database (optional)

-This step is only required if you are not using a deployed database and you want to deploy your own locally.
+This step is only nencessary if you are not using an already deployed database and you want to deploy your own database locally.

 1. Install Rancher following [this steps](https://docs.rancherdesktop.io/getting-started/installation/).
 You may use any other container managment system that supports docker.

+2. Install docker compose.

-2. Run `npm run db`.
+3. Run `npm run db`.
 This will create and run an empty Postgres database.
-It's default URL is `postgres://admin:admin@127.0.0.1:5432/eval-assist-local`.
+It's default URL is `postgres://admin:admin@127.0.0.1:5432/eval-assist-db`.

 ### 4. Set the environment variables